 Striving for unlimited hospitality can thus ultimately generate hostility.
 When the host occupies a threatened and precarious position, they can become hostile towards the guest.

-Hospitality includes an ever-present risk of the host slipping into violence towards the guest, which Derrida describes as 'an always possible perversion of the law of hospitality' (Derrida, 2001, p.
-17).
-Derrida's conceptualisation of the ethics of hospitality thus involves both an ethical duty and the continual threat of violence, as the host's responsibility to the guest can easily distort into modes of domination and control.
+Hospitality includes an ever-present risk of the host slipping into violence towards the guest, which Derrida describes as 'an always possible perversion of the law of hospitality' (Derrida, ethical duty and the continual threat of violence, as the host's responsibility to the guest can easily distort into modes of domination and control.